jasonnyland/RobotKeys/README.md

 # RobotKeys
-RobotKeys is my first attempt at web development.
-The goal was to create a PaaS that accepts payment and then creates a pre-configured WebDAV server with SSL for customers to host a KeePass (password manager) database file.
+RobotKeys is a PaaS that accepts payment and then creates a pre-configured WebDAV server with SSL for customers to host a KeePass file.
+It is my first web development project.
 ## How It Works
 1. User creates account or logs in
 2. User chooses a subscription plan and pays through the Stripe portal